Susan Boyle: Personal life

 Boyle still lives in her family home, a four-bedroom ex-council house in Blackburn, which she purchased from her earnings in 2010.
-Her father died in the 1990s, and her eight siblings had left home.
+Her father died in the 1990s and her eight siblings had left home.
 Boyle has never married; she dedicated herself to caring for her ageing mother until her death in 2007 at the age of 91.
 A neighbour reported that when Bridget Boyle died, her daughter "wouldn't come out for three or four days or answer the door or phone".
 Boyle is a practising Catholic and sang in the choir at her church in Blackburn.
 Boyle remains active as a volunteer at her church, visiting elderly members of the congregation in their homes.
 On a 2010 episode of The Oprah Winfrey Show, Boyle summarised that her daily life was "mundane" and "routine" prior to stardom.

-In 2012, Boyle was diagnosed with Asperger syndrome.
-She made her diagnosis public in a BBC interview in December 2013, and is also epileptic.
+In 2012, Boyle was diagnosed with Asperger syndrome; she made her diagnosis public in a BBC interview in December 2013.
+She is also epileptic.
 In November 2012, when asked if she had tried to find love through Internet dating, Boyle said she was too scared, saying: "Knowing my luck I'd go out on a date and you'd find my limbs scattered around various Blackburn dustbins!"
 In July 2013, Boyle endorsed the Better Together campaign to keep Scotland as part of the United Kingdom in the 2014 independence referendum.
 In so doing, she stated, "I am a proud, patriotic Scot, passionate about my heritage and my country.
 But I am not a nationalist", going on to say, "We have still been able to retain our proud identity whilst being a part of Britain."

-Boyle is a teetotaler.
+Boyle is a teetotaller.
 In 2013, she was diagnosed with type 2 diabetes.

 In November 2014, it was reported that Boyle was dating her first boyfriend, who was "around the same age" as she was.
 Boyle had a minor stroke in 2022.
 She revealed the news during an appearance on 4 June 2023, after her performance on Britain's Got Talent.